AdvCol/AdvCol.github.io/index.md

 title: Adversarial Collective
 ---

-Adversarial Collective is a volunteer effort to discover the truth.
+Adversarial Collective is a volunteer effort to discover the truth in areas where significant controversy exists.

-For many controversial topics, different people and groups hold different opinions, often based in different evidence.
-Let us not allow those different opinions to calcify, but work together to discover a single, solid ground truth that we can agree on.
+Groups hold different opinions for a variety of reasons, including culture, history, different experiences and evidence.
+These disagreements aren't easy to solve, but they divide and hurt us, and with care and respect we can bridge some divides, and better understand others.

+Adversarial Collective builds policy juries, to bring together people with largely different views on a subject and encourage and enable them to investigate, evaluate, and document the current state of the topic, whenever possible searching for respect, agreement and future avenues of research.

 [Learn more about us]({{ site.baseurl }}{% link about/index.md %})